Auguste Ambroise Tardieu: Scientific work on sexuality and child abuse

+Tardieu believed "pederasts" were either exclusively active or passive during anal sex, and that passive pederasts could be detected via their anus.
+He described males who received anal sex as exhibiting: "excessive development of the buttocks, funnel shaped deformation of the anus, relaxation of the sphincter, the effacement of the folds, the crests, and the wattles at the circumference of the anus; extreme dilation of the anal orifice; and ulcerations, hemorrhoids, fistules".

+According to Tardieu, same-sex sexuality was often linked to crime, such as blackmailing and assassinations.
+The book was an important precursor to Krafft-Ebing's Psychopathia sexualis, the most famous pre-Freudian study on same-sex sexual practices.

 In the section on rape, Tardieu also deals with child abuse.
 According to his numbers over 75% of all the rapes or attempted rapes tried in French courts were committed against children under 16 years old, and most of those against girls under 12 years old.
 Additionally, he noted that incestuous rape was not uncommon (also see Sigmund Freud's Seduction Theory).
 This topic was also dealt with in a separate paper (Etude médico-légale sur les sévices et mauvais traitements exercés sur des enfants i.e. "A Medico-legal Study of Cruelty and Brutal treatment Inflicted on Children"), published in Annales d'hygiène publique et de médecine légale in 1860.
 This latter work has been retrospectively recognized to be the first scientific or medical book about child sexual abuse.
 The findings in this study were later republished in the book Étude sur les Blessures, which was published in 1879, the year of Tardieu's death.
 In this, his last book, Tardieu claimed to have been the first physician to publish on this subject.
 Nonetheless, Tardieu's research on the subject was largely either sharply criticized or ignored by legal authorities and other clinicians.